Corridor and Special Studies

 The City works with communities to study these corridors and unique destination areas to develop recommendations for improvements.
 The recommendations strive to balance the needs to improve mobility, safety, parking, and the area's appearance.
 The study process involves working with a community to collect and analyze the existing and future traffic conditions data and identify a corridor or area's strengths, weaknesses, and opportunities for improvements.
 These special studies serve as a valuable first step in achieving the City's desire to implement long-term community and citywide mobility and parking improvement projects.

 The City has recently completed the La Jolla Parkway (formerly Ardath Road)/Torrey Pines Road intersection reconfiguration project and the Bird Rock Area Traffic Management Plan.
-The City is currently working on corridor studies for Balboa Avenue and Rosecrans Street.
-Recent parking studies completed by the City include the Visitor Oriented Parking Studies for the communities of La Jolla, Pacific Beach, and Old Town.
+The City is currently working on corridor studies for Balboa Avenue.
+Recent parking studies completed by the City include the Visitor Oriented Parking Studies for the communities of La Jolla and San Ysidro.